 'Retail Loans' Loans to individuals or small and medium sized enterprises rather than to financial institutions and larger businesses.
-It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers, typically with exposures up to £3m or with a turnover of up to £5m.
+It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers, typically with exposures up to £3 million or with an annual turnover of up to £5 million.

-'Return on average Risk Weighted Assets (RWA)' Statutory profit after tax as a proportion of average RWAs.
+'Return on average Risk Weighted Assets (RoRWA)' Statutory profit after tax as a proportion of average RWAs.